 Personification is the act of giving something nonhuman human traits and characteristics.
+It is a large part of brand image.
 An iconic example of this is Wilson, the volleyball that Tom Hanks befriends in the movie ‘Castaway’.

 Personification is effective because it changes the way audiences view items and creates emotional connections where it seemed impossible.
 It also allows for a more direct communication between the once-inanimate object and consumers.

 One of the best uses of personification by a brand was the ‘I’m a Mac’ campaign by Apple.
 Instead of comparing their physical computer with a PC, they simply ran an ad with two humans who represented personified versions of the computers.

 This way, they gave their lifeless product life, as well as humor, intelligence, youth and personality.